ShipStream/middleware/README.md

 ## OAuth

-Several OAuth methods are defined in the interface to provide an abstracted support for performing OAuth "Client Credentials" type authentication whereby the user authenticates and authorizes the plugin through a redirect to the third-party system with which the plugin is integrating.
+Several OAuth methods are defined in the interface to provide an abstracted support for performing authentication workflows whereby the user authenticates and authorizes the plugin through a redirect to the third-party system with which the plugin is integrating.
 These methods are:

 - oauthHandleRedirect(request: array): void
 - oauthGetRedirectUrl(area: string, bypassGateway: bool): string